-5. The membership of the Pension Board will consist of:
+5. The membership of the pension board will consist of:

-- An independent Chair appointed by the Scheme manager - An independent Vice-Chair appointed by the Scheme manager - 6 Members nominated by the staff side of the representative bodies (who reflect a broad range of interests: active, deferred and pensioner reps) - 6 Employer representatives who can offer the breadth of employer representation for the Scheme and will be drawn from Local Government officials, Further Education, Higher Education or the Independent Sectors.
+- An independent Chair appointed by the scheme manager; - An independent Vice Chair appointed by the scheme manager; - 3 Members nominated by the staff side of the representative bodies (who reflect a broad range of interests: active, deferred and pensioner reps); and - 3 Employer representatives who can offer the breadth of employer representation for the scheme.

-SPPA will be represented at the Pension Board meetings by the Chief Executive or another Senior Leadership Team (SLT) member as delegated by the Chief Executive although they will not be Pension Board members.
+SPPA will be represented at the Pension Board by the Chief Executive or another Senior Leadership Team (SLT) member although they will not be Pension Board members.